clearent/ClearentIdtechIOSFramework/README.md

 Visit the [Clearent Mobile API Docs](http://api.clearent.com/swagger.html#!/Quest_API_Integration/Mobile_Transactions_using_SDKs) to see how to run a mobile sale using our Rest endpoints.

+Code references are in objective-c since the framework was built in that language.
 We are working on a [Swift](https://github.com/clearent/IDTechSwiftDemo) demo.
-Currently it shows you can connect with a bluetooth and get the transaction token back.
+Currently it shows you can connect with a bluetooth reader and get the transaction token back.

 ## Release Notes